stevenstmai/cs107e.github.io/assignments/project/README.md

   Send Isabel (ibush@stanford.edu) email with who's on your team.
   She will then set up a github repository for your project.

+  It will be empty at first.
+Follow the GitHub instructions to 'create a new repository on the command line' and push it there.

-  Note the markdown file Proposal.md in that repo.
+  Now add a markdown file PROPOSAL.md in that repo.
   This file is for your project proposal.
   Edit that file and push it to github.